-Reasons for the absence of native Unionidea mussels and non-prosobranch snails in the Jordan River likely include a combination of the following:
+Additional reasons for the non-detection of native Unionoida mussels and non-prosobranch snails in the Jordan River likely include a combination of the following:

-- High sediment loads, particularly clay/silt. - Intensive and extensive urbanization, industrialization, and agriculture impacts, including dewatering and channelization of Jordan River. - Water quality impairment. - High densities of the invasive Corbicula clam limited available native bivalve habitat (for other impacts of Corbicula see Appendix 23). - Absence of native fish hosts for native larval mussel glochidia.
-Very low fish abundances of any species other than carp in Jordan River. - Recent high flows (e.g. 2011) in the highly channelized Jordan River may have covered any remaining mussel habitat and may have removed mussels. - Rapidly recolonizing Corbicula can quickly become established in remaining suitable habitats after recent high flows and can preclude any reestablishment by any remaining native mussels. - Historically there was a trout pond on Mill Pond, Utah County and native mussels may have been associated with these activities.
-Spring Creek, which flows into and out of Mill Pond, also could have had thriving populations of introduced native mussels when its flows were stable and water quality and habitat were less impaired. - Two of the most highly invasive mollusk taxa now dominate the benthic assemblage in the Jordan River and probably Utah Lake: NZMS and Corbicula.
-These taxa are likely altering the nitrogen cycle in this system, including ammonia (see Appendix 23).
+- High sediment loads, particularly clay. - Intensive and extensive urbanization, industrialization, and agriculture impacts, including dewatering and channelization of Jordan River. - Water quality impairment (see Appendix 23a and 23b). - High densities of the invasive Corbicula clam limited available native bivalve habitat (for other impacts of Corbicula see Appendix 24). - Absence of native fish hosts for native larval mussel glochidia.
+Very low fish abundances of any species other than carp in Jordan River compared to historic abundances of native fish species. - High flows (e.g. 2011) in the exceedingly channelized Jordan River may have covered any remaining mussel habitat and may have removed mussel shells.

+- Rapidly recolonizing Corbicula can quickly become established in remaining suitable habitats after recent high flows and can preclude any reestablishment by any remaining native mussels.
+Native mussels require an abundance of fish hosts to reproduce whereas, Corbicula does not. - Historically there was a trout hatchery on Mill Pond, Utah County and native mussels may have been associated with these activities.
+Spring Creek, which flows into and out of Mill Pond, also could have had thriving populations of unintentionally introduced native mussels when its flows were stable, water quality and habitat were less impaired, and a hatchery existed. - Two of the most highly invasive mollusk taxa now dominate the benthic assemblage in the Jordan River and probably Utah Lake: NZMS and Corbicula.
+These taxa are likely altering the nitrogen cycle in this system, including ammonia (see Appendix 24).
 For example, Hall et al. (2006) showed that NZMS production could far outweigh that of native taxa with production estimates among the highest ever reported in the literature for a single species of freshwater macroinvertebrate.
 NZMS can also dominate carbon and nitrogen cycling, where they can consume up to 75% of gross primary production and excrete two-thirds of total ecosystem ammonium demand (Hall et al. 2003).
 Welker and Walz (1998) and Vaughn et al. (unpublished data) have found that the volume of water filtered by freshwater bivalves (e.g. Corbicula) within dense beds can equal or exceed daily stream discharge.
 In fact, Strayer et al. (1999) and Dame (1996) have suggested that any assemblage of bivalves may significantly influence phytoplankton concentrations when filtration rates are large relative to food supply.